-New to the world of product management and product marketing, or just want to pick up a few new reads to expand your skills?
+Are you new to the world of product management and product marketing?
+Or maybe you just want to pick up a few new reads to expand your skills?

-Instead of browsing the bookshelves at your favorite local bookshop and choosing one blind, take a look at our list of top product management and product marketing books for tried-and-true recommendations from the PMM community.
+Instead of browsing the bookshelves at your favorite local bookshop and choosing one at random, take a look at our list of the best product management books and product marketing reads for tried-and-true recommendations from the PMM community.

 1. Cracking the PM Interview: How to Land a Product Manager Job in Technology